KaiTheRedNinja/GUI-Dog/README.md

 Accessibility API capabilities:
 - [x] Accessibility API (read-only)
 - [x] Obtain pressable UI elements
-- [ ] Obtain all interactable UI elements
+- [x] Obtain all interactable UI elements
 - [ ] Obtain contextual information of UI elements
 - [ ] Display all interactable UI elements using an overlay
+    - [x] Display the window
+    - [x] Move the window to the right position
+    - [ ] Prepare the interactable UI elements data
+    - [ ] Display the interactable UI elements
 - [ ] LLM-Friendly descriptions of interactable elements
 - [ ] Easy-to-use API for executing actions